What is the difference between "Noh" and "Kyogen"? Comparison of features and history at a glance

 Nohgaku is said to have its roots in sangaku, which was introduced from Tang China in the Nara period (710-794).
 Sangaku, which combined elements from a variety of performing arts, developed into the comical drama known as sarugaku as time went on.
 Sarugaku was eventually developed into Noh, which has artistic elements through song and dance.
 Kyogen," which is a comedic play with funny lines, was performed in between Noh performances, and the Nohgaku form, in which Noh and kyogen are performed alternately, was established.

 Thus, the term "Nohgaku" is now used as a generic term for the performing arts that include both Noh and kyogen.
-For example, the actors who perform Noh plays are called "Shitekata" and "Wakikata," the "Musicians" who play the musical instruments, and the "Kyogenkata" who perform kyogen (Noh plays).
+For example, the actors who perform Noh plays are called "Shitekata" and "Wakikata," the "Musicians" who play the musical instruments, and the "Kyogenkata" who perform kyogen.
 Nohgaku is not only designated as an Important Intangible Cultural Property of Japan, but is also listed as a UNESCO Intangible Cultural Heritage, making it a traditional performing art recognized worldwide for its high value.

 What is the difference between "Noh" and "Kyogen"?

 Noh and Kyogen are both performed on the Noh stage and have many similarities.
-However, there are significant differences in the subject matter of Noh and Kyogen, with Noh tending to depict tragedy and Kyogen comedy.
+However, there are significant differences in their subject matter, with Noh tending to depict tragedy and Kyogen comedy.
 Here, we will explain the various differences between Noh and Kyogen while comparing them.

 Characteristics of Noh

 Noh is characterized by the use of gorgeous costumes and masks.
 It is a song-and-dance drama beautifully expressed through songs called "utai," dances called "mai," and the playing of musical instruments.
-The lines are delivered in a formal, literal style with words such as "~ de de sorou.
-The themes often depicted in Noh are stories about historical figures and events, and tragedies from mythology.
+The lines are delivered in a formal, literal style, with words such as "~ de de sorou.
+The themes often depicted in Noh are stories about historical figures and incidents, and tragedies from mythology.
 In addition, Noh plays can be broadly divided into two types: present-day Noh plays, which are set in the real world, and dream plays, which are set in imaginary worlds such as dreams and visions.

 Characteristics of Kyogen